66Days-group-learners/Discord-Spam-Detection/README.md

 ## ToDo List

 ```
 .
-Collect relevant datasets for the project -> William
+Collect relevant datasets for the project
 .
 Research method for the scrapping of Discord server message.
 .
 Research examples of spam detection models:
 	.
 Naive Bayes